Francis-Victoria/Splunk-SOC-L1-Alert-Lab/Incident-Tickets/ticket-001-failed-logins.md

 ## Summary

-Multiple failed login attempts were detected for the Victoria's account on host DESKTOP-96A3R4F.
-The failed attempts were followed by a successful interactive login, so the activity was reviewed to determine whether it was normal user error or suspicious authentication activity.
+Multiple failed login attempts were detected for the Victoria account on host DESKTOP-96A3R4F.
+I reviewed the failed logon events in Splunk, checked the failure reason and compared them against successful logon activity to determine whether the activity looked like normal user error or a potential authentication issue.

 ## Evidence